solislemuslab/IntBio-NitFix/comparing_trees/report/analysis_report_10_genes_consensus50.md

 ## Step10.
 Metadata-Aware Summaries

 Metadata was used to summarize recovery and annotation patterns by sample type, host, and geography.
-The metadata-aware summaries are intended as the bridge to Ryan and Ahmed's requested next analysis: testing whether host or geographic patterns are consistent across `nif`, canonical `nod`, and `Other` genes.

 Main metadata tables: